openSUSE/news-o-o/_posts/2011-02-05-opensuse-weekly-news-issue-161-is-out.markdown

             in the IDE.
 The plugin lets you perform all the actions required to get data sent to the various build services and publishing sites, by contacting the server part, which then distributes the information to the appropriate places.
 The implementation of this also prompted amending the [Attica](http://api.kde.org/kdesupport-api/kdesupport-apidocs/attica-git/html/) library with new features.
-As some will already know, Attica FigureÂ 1, â€œThe openSUSE application managerâ€is a full featured implementation of a OCS client library built by KDE which is now officially included in the MeeGo platform.
-The Qt Creator plugin is developed so that it is based on a thin library to make its functionality easily portable to other IDEâ€™s like Anjuta or Eclipse â€“ consider this an invite!
+As some will already know, Attica Figure 1, “The openSUSE application manager”is a full featured implementation of a OCS client library built by KDE which is now officially included in the MeeGo platform.
+The Qt Creator plugin is developed so that it is based on a thin library to make its functionality easily portable to other IDE’s like Anjuta or Eclipse – consider this an invite!

   * A server library, designed to plug into the OCS reference server implementation as published by the [Social Desktop